 I've upcycled over 350 hats in the past couple of years, so there are way too many to show..but I added a few in the slide show to the right, so you can get an idea of what I do with distressing, dyes and embellishments.

-For my bands, I use hides, snake, goat, cow, and exotics.
+For my bands, I use hand distressed canvas, hides, snake, goat, cow, and exotics.
 I lean towards textiles, mostly vintage kilim textiles in the spring/summer, but there are always exceptions because I get tired of doing the same process too many times.

 I bounce around the studio, which is also my bedroom...leaving a mess of leather, string and feathers in my wake.
-I can usually remember the process that led me to a certain hat, but I don't write anything down, so don't expect the exact hat to be repeated.
+I can usually remember the process that led me to a certain hat, but I don't write anything down, so don't expect any hat to be repeated...exactly.
 Also, I never take commissions.
-I hate the pressure and stress of trying to make another person happy.
+I hate the pressure and stress of trying to make another person's vision.
 I prefer to just make my hats, and if someone likes it, great!
 Life's too short for stress!

 Types of Hats